-Andy Turner (Aim) grew up in the small coastal town of Barrow-in-Furness, England.
-A child of the 70’s, he sought escape through a combination of obscure video nasties, US TV classics like Quincy and Starsky & Hutch, and through bands like Adam And The Ants and Tubeway Army.
+Aim (Andy Turner) grew up in the coastal town of Barrow-in-Furness, England.
+A child of the 70’s, he sought escape through a combination of obscure video nasties, US TV shows like Quincy and Starsky & Hutch, and through bands like The Smiths, Adam And The Ants, Tears For Fears and Tubeway Army.
 In the late 80’s / early 90’s Andy was drawn to underground clubs and warehouse raves and soon started DJ’ing, making regular trips to Manchester’s Eastern Bloc and Spin Inn Records and putting on basement parties in his home town.

 To book Aim (DJ set) please email firstname.lastname@example.org